chapinb/chickadee/README.md

 ## Installation

-Currently you must use the source code (pip package coming soon).
+You may install Chickadee on your platform using `pip install chickadee` (you may need to use `pip3` depending on your system configuration).
+**Please ensure you are using Python 3**

+You may also install via the source code as detailed below.

 ### macOS and Linux

 Requirements:

-* Python 3.6+, installed on your path
+* Python 3+, installed on your path
 * Virtualenv (`pip3 install virtualenv`)

 1. Clone the git repo: `git clone https://github.com/chapinb/chickadee.git`
 2. Create your virtual environment `virtualenv -p python3 venv3` and activate it (`source venv3/bin/activate`)
-3. Install dependencies: `pip install -r requirements.txt`
+3. Install dependencies: `pip install .`
-4. `cd` into the `src` directory and run `python chickadee.py --help` to get started.
+4. Run `chickadee --help` to get started.

 ### Windows

 Requirements:

-* Python 3.6+, installed on your path
+* Python 3+, installed on your path
 * Virtualenv (`pip.exe install virtualenv`)

 1. Clone the git repo: `git clone https://github.com/chapinb/chickadee.git`
-2. Create your virtual environment `virtualenv -p python3 venv3` and activate it (`source venv3/bin/activate`)
+2. Create your virtual environment `virtualenv -p python3 venv3` and activate it (`source venv3/Scripts/activate.bat`)
-3. Install dependencies: `pip install -r requirements.txt`
+3. Install dependencies: `pip install .`
-4. `cd` into the `src` directory and run `python chickadee.py --help` to get started.
+4. Run `chickadee --help` to get started.

 ## Usage